mattmaynes2/aria/reports/proposal/proposal.md

 by using a web interface or manual controls.
 The user will enter the desired action they would like the building to perform at a certain time, the server will store the current sensor information and the desired state.

+The server will have three modes:
+* Record and Learn

+ The server makes no decisions on its own, it listens to a user and stores desired states
+* Assisted

+ The server makes decisions and the user provides feedback if the server makes a mistake
+* Live

+ The server makes all of the decisions with no user input

 #### Central Control Server

 This server will encompass the machine learning algorithm as well as database management for logging